SwiftPackageIndex/SwiftPackageIndex-Server/CONTRIBUTING.md

 ## Running the Full Stack Locally

-**Note:** You will not need to run the full stack locally unless you're working on hosting the server.
+**Note:** You will not need to run the full stack locally unless you're working on debugging the hosting environment for the project.

 The `app.yml` Docker compose file defines the application stack.
 The only other required component is the database which can be brought up via `make db-up-dev` and populated via the processing steps or with a database dump.